Virginia Western Community College

 Course Description

-ITP 120 Java Programming I (4 CR) The course entails instruction in fundamentals of object-oriented programming using Java.
+ITP 120 Java Programming I (4 CR) Prerequisite: None for the VT section.
+Entails instruction in fundamentals of object-oriented programming using Java.
 Emphasizes program construction, algorithm development, coding, debugging, and documentation of console and graphical user interface applications.
 Lecture 4 hours per week.

 Course Prerequisites